US STOCKS-S&P 500, Dow slip on worries about earnings, U.S. stimulus outlook

 On Monday, the three major U.S. stock indexes posted their biggest declines in about four weeks on a record number of new coronavirus cases in the United States and some European countries, and as the elusive stimulus rattled investors.

-Sectors sensitive to economic growth took a hit, with both the S&P 500 banks index and the S&P energy sector closing lower.
+Sectors sensitive to economic growth took a hit.
+The S&P 500 banks index fell 2.73% and the S&P energy sector slid 1.38%.

-Meanwhile, Wall Street's fear gauge hovered at its highest level since early September on election jitters.
+Meanwhile, Wall Street's fear gauge rose to its highest level since early September on election jitters.

 Democratic challenger Joe Biden leads President Donald Trump in nationwide polls but the race is much tighter in battleground states which should determine the outcome.

-The Nasdaq rose in anticipation of results later this week from Apple Inc, Amazon.com, Google-parent Alphabet and Facebook Inc. The tech bellwethers together account for about a fifth of the S&P 500's total value.
+The Nasdaq advanced in anticipation of results later this week from Apple Inc, Amazon.com, Google-parent Alphabet and Facebook Inc. The tech bellwethers together account for more than one-fifth of the S&P 500's total value.

 Analysts expect the tech sector to post a 0.4% increase in third-quarter earnings from a year earlier, while overall S&P 500 profit is forecast to fall 16.2%, according to Refinitiv data.